Ila-bura/zero-waste-life/README.md

  ![Screenshot of the 404 message](assets/images/images-readme/placeholder-error.png)

 Solved by fixing the file path to "../images/placeholder.webp".</li>
-<li>My mentor recommended consistency in the use of either underscore or dash as a naming convention for classes and ids in my code.
+<li>My mentor recommended consistency in using either underscore or dash as a naming convention for classes and ids in the code.
 This was implemented by choosing to use a dash to separate words in names.</li>
 </p>

 ## Media Queries